 - Experience with mood disorders, trauma and PTSD, life transitions, substance use, domestic violence, relationship issues and eating disorders.

-- Utilizes psychodynamic approach and drawing from ACT, DBT, CBT and Mindfulness Techniques as appropriate.
+- Utilizes psychodynamic approach and drawing from ACT, DBT, CBT and Mindfulness Techniques and Eye Movement Desensitization and Reprocessing (EMDR) as appropriate.

 Sandra Buecker Spears, MSW, LCSW